malm0d/RareSkills-ZK-Book/module2/01-bilinear-pairings/01_bilinearpairings.md

 ```

-And we yse the following Foundry test to deploy and call the `Pairings` contract, to confirm the ecPairing calculation.
+And we use the following Foundry test to deploy and call the `Pairings` contract, to confirm the ecPairing calculation.
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.24;